2009–10 Paris Saint-Germain FC season: Results by round

+Matches

 Coupe de France

 Paris Saint-Germain entered the French Cup at the round of 64, as all Ligue 1 clubs did.
 Paris was pitted against fifth tier club Aubervilliers.
 Despite strong local support for CFA 2 side Aubervilliers, the Parisian French Cup derby was a one-sided affair, Paris running riot at the Parc des Princes.
 Despite many of the weekend's French Cup matches being postponed due to the cold snap in France, the draw for the round of 32 was held and Paris Saint-Germain hosted National side Évian at the Parc des Princes.
 Paris Saint-Germain qualified for the last-16 of the French Cup with a win over courageous Évian at the Parc des Princes.
 Mevlüt Erdinç scored twice with Guillaume Hoarau netting the third.
 The draw for the round of 16 of the French Cup was effected and PSG was pitted away to fourth tier club Vesoul.
 Paris Saint-Germain put their current league troubles behind them, continuing their winning ways in the French Cup with a narrow win in a heated affair away to CFA side Vesoul to advance to the quarter-finals.
 The quarter-finals of the French Cup were drawn, with the pick of the bunch being Auxerre's playing host to Paris Saint-Germain.
 Paris Saint-Germain pulled off a dramatic win, 6–5 on penalties over Auxerre after extra time ended scoreless to book a place in the semi-finals.
 CFA amateurs Quevilly got their reward for knocking out Boulogne as they were drawn at home to Paris Saint-Germain, who eliminated Auxerre.
-Paris Saint-Germain booked their place in the French Cup Final against AS Monaco in the French Cup Final after ending amateur side Quevilly's stunning campaign with a narrow victory in Caen, top scorer Mevlüt Erdinç scoring the only goal of a lively cup encounter.
+Paris Saint-Germain booked their place in the French Cup final against AS Monaco in the final after ending amateur side Quevilly's stunning campaign with a narrow victory in Caen, top scorer Mevlüt Erdinç scoring the only goal of a lively cup encounter.
 Guillaume Hoarau's extra-time strike was enough to claim PSG's eighth French Cup title in a hard-fought final against Monaco, whose coach Guy Lacombe failed at the final French Cup hurdle for the second year running, at the Stade de France.

+Matches

 Coupe de la Ligue

 The League Cup draw for the third round was held and threw up no less than six all-Ligue 1 ties, including Paris Saint-Germain's trip to Boulogne.
 Jean-Eudes Maurice scored the goal that separated the two Ligue 1 sides on the hour.
 Boulogne had several chances but could not beat veteran goalkeeper Grégory Coupet.
 Midfielder Clément Chantôme hit the post for PSG late on.
 PSG travelled to French Cup holders Guingamp for the last-16.
 PSG quit the League Cup after they lost their last-16 clash away to Guingamp.
 The Brittany outfit won courtesy of a Mamadou Sakho own goal.